celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 **Hardware:**
 - Disable sleep - if your machine is automatically set to sleep or turn hard disks off, it's best to switch these options off.
 - Battery - it's best to connect the machine to an outlet, as the setup is computationally intensive and would drain a battery fast.
+- Frozen machine - if your computer freezes, don't worry -- the Plumo setup software is using all the threads on the CPU, and it should resolve itself.

 If either of these happen, don't worry - stop and restart the contribution program and re-enter the passphrase to continue.